 Students and faculty at Ontario Tech University share an important responsibility to maintain the integrity of the teaching and learning relationship.
-This relationship is characterized by honesty, fairness and mutual respect for the aim and principles of the pursuit of education.
-Academic misconduct impedes the activities of the university community and is punishable by appropriate disciplinary action.
+This relationship is characterized by honesty, fairness and mutual respect for

 Students are expected to be familiar with and abide by Ontario Tech University's regulations on Academic Conduct which sets out the kinds of actions that constitute academic misconduct, including plagiarism, copying or allowing one's own work to copied, use of unauthorized aids in examinations and tests, submitting work prepared in collaboration with another student when such collaboration has not been authorized, among other academic offences.
 The regulations also describe the procedures for dealing with allegations, and the sanctions for any finding of academic misconduct, which can range from a resubmission of work to a failing grade to permanent expulsion from the university.
 A lack of familiarity with these regulations on academic conduct does not constitute a defense against its application.
 This information can be found at https://calendar.ontariotechu.ca/content.php?catoid=48&navoid= 2004#academic-conduct-and-professional-suitability